alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Controller MUST verify the compliance of Receivers with an active Sender using the Sender's SDP transport file to check for the `a=ts-refclk` attribute or using the Sender's associated Source's `clock_name` attribute and checking the `ref_type` attribute of the clock.
 For a `mux` Source, the parents Sources `clock_name` attribute MUST match with the `mux` Source's `clock_name` attribute.

 A Sender MAY provide a `urn:x-matrox:cap:transport:clock_ref_type` capability to indicate the reference clocks that it supports.
 A Controller MAY use Sender capabilities, if supported, to verify the compliance of Receivers with a Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
-A Sender indicates that it supports being constrained for this capability by enumerating the `urn:x-matrox:cap:transport:clock_ref_type` capability in its [IS-11][] `constraints/supported` endpoint (Matrox products usually do not support being constrained).
+A Sender indicates that it supports being constrained for this capability by enumerating the `urn:x-matrox:cap:transport:clock_ref_type` capability in its [IS-11][] `constraints/supported` endpoint.

 The application of a constraint using IS-11 on a Sender's `urn:x-matrox:cap:transport:clock_ref_type` capability, if allowed, MUST NOT change the value of the `clocks` attribute of the associated Node.